goatbytes/ElasticKtDSL/README.md

 ### Gradle

-Add the following to your `build.gradle` to include ES Kotlin in your project:
+Add the following to your `build.gradle.kts` in your project:

 ```kotlin
 dependencies {